cerndb/dist-keras/README.md

 ### Punchcard Server

 Job scheduling, and execution is handled by our `Punchcard` server.
 This server will accept requests from a remote location given a specific `secret`, which is basically a long identification string of a specific user.
 However, a user can have multiple secrets.
-At the moment, a job is only executed from if there are no other jobs running for the specified secret.
+At the moment, a job is only executed if there are no other jobs running for the specified secret.

 In order to submit jobs to `Punchcard` we need to specify a secrets file.
 This file is basically a JSON structure, it will have the following structure: